 Do our imports and read in the data:

 import pandas as pd import pygal from pygal.style import LightStyle budget = pd.read_csv("mn-budget-detail-2014.csv") budget = budget.sort('amount',ascending=False)[:10]

 We need to create the type of chart and set some basic settings:

 bar_chart = pygal.Bar(style=LightStyle, width=800, height=600, legend_at_bottom=True, human_readable=True, title='MN Capital Budget - 2014')

-One interesting note is
+One interesting feature to note is

 which does a nice job of formatting